rpavlov/rpavlov.com/source/2020-11-15-home-network.html.md

 * Disable ssh password.
 While we're at it, only allow ssh into the router from the LAN interface.
 * We need to reserve a static ip for the pi in the LAN.
 Easily done through the open-wrt Luci web interface.
 * We need to expose port 80/433 in the router firewall from the WAN interface, and route it to the Pi local ip on the LAN interface.
-Additionaly we need to remap the port that the router's Web interface server (uHttpd) is running on to something else in order to free up those ports.
+Additionally we need to remap the port that the router's Web interface server (uHttpd) is running on to something else in order to free up those ports.
 * Issue an SSL cert with Certbot, by authentication through a TXT file in the webroot.
 * Drop the static blog files in /var/www/html.
 * Add my [hardened nginx config](https://github.com/rpavlov/nginx).